Hours and Location

 Asif is a non-profit organization and culinary center in Tel Aviv dedicated to cultivating and nurturing Israel’s diverse and creative food culture, a joint venture of the New York City-based Jewish Food Society and Tel Aviv’s Start-Up Nation Central.

 Our aim is to explore local food culture and provide a home for research, dialogue, and a wide range of culinary experiences.
 Through a library with 1500+ culinary books, revolving exhibitions, cooking workshops, a rooftop farm, and pop-ups hosted by local and international chefs, Asif will help document and articulate the evolving Israeli kitchen.
 The center is open six days a week and everyone is welcome.
-Stop by for a meal anytime at Cafe Asif, which is operated by the beloved Puaa group from Jaffa, or visit their local deli to pick up artisanal cheeses, olive oils, spices, and wine to enjoy at home.
+Stop by for a meal anytime at Cafe Asif, or visit their local deli to pick up artisanal cheeses, olive oils, spices, and wine to enjoy at home.

 At Asif, we believe that food is a central ingredient of culture and identity, both as individuals and communities.
 Beyond cooking, food enables us to learn about our histories, confront our conflicts, and engage in an open dialogue and difficult conversations.